sedhossein/clean-code-with-clear-coder/README.md

 - the most places. dont need just your one skill! they wang you in a lot of parts of their need , then. if you know more things, you have more money and job request, then have more duty😅

+- teamworking and pair programming are important soft skills that the most of programmers can not do that! improve these skills special in the crisis times.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna